CiscoDevNet/api-design-guide/README.md

 # 1 Preface

 **If you work for Cisco, the latest guidance and recommendations for API programs and API design are accessible with your Cisco login at https://developer.cisco.com/api-guidelines.
-These recommendations apply to REST, YANG and gRPC styles of APIs.
-They also include guidelines for developer experience including lifecycle management, reference documentation, developer resources and developer support.**
+These recommendations apply to REST, YANG, and gRPC styles of APIs.
+They also include guidelines for developer experience including lifecycle management, reference documentation, developer resources, and developer support.**

-For REST API resources available without a login, please look at our OpenAPI rulesets encoded in [api-insights-openapi-rulesets](https://github.com/cisco-developer/api-insights-openapi-rulesets).
+For REST API resources available without a login, please look at our OpenAPI rulesets encoded in [api-insights-openapi-rulesets](https://github.com/ciscodevnet/api-insights-openapi-rulesets).

 Several Cisco business units have teamed up to create this RESTful API design guide.
 Collectively, this includes [DevNet](https://developer.cisco.com), [Collaboration](http://www.cisco.com/c/en/us/solutions/collaboration/index.html), and the Application Platform Group.
 The objective of this document is to act as a guide to define the future, it does not represent the current state of all REST APIs at Cisco.